 HIP is a healthcare-focused venture capital firm founded to create a community of seasoned investors.
 Established in the United States, HIP aims to support innovative healthcare startups by leveraging a network that includes both non-institutional and institutional investors.
 The firm emphasizes a collaborative approach to investment, enabling collective decision-making and due diligence.

 Currently, HIP has over 275 members, including 90 institutional investors and 18 health system strategic investors.
-The firm has a portfolio of 10 companies and operates across various stages of investment, from pre-seed to growth equity.
+The firm has a portfolio count of 10 companies and operates across various stages from pre-seed to growth equity.
 HIP's notable milestones include building a strong community of investors and establishing a reputation for supporting disruptive healthcare innovations.

 Santosh Mohan: Vice President, Innovation and New Ventures at Advocate Health, brings extensive experience in healthcare innovation.